Search for strongly interacting massive particles generating trackless jets in proton-proton collisions at $\sqrt{s} = $ 13 TeV: Event selection

 Except for the suppressed process of SIMPs radiating a mediator that decays into quarks, SIMPs do not undergo parton showering themselves, while quarks and gluons undergo QCD final-state radiation.
 Therefore, events with SIMPs have on average a lower number of jets compared with QCD multijet background events.
 To suppress this background, we reject events if in addition to the two already selected jets other jets are found with $\pt>30 \GeV$ and $\abs{\eta}<5$.
 The same radiation argument also implies that the selected high-\pt jets are better separated in azimuth in signal events than in QCD multijet background events.
 Following this, we further require an azimuthal separation of $\Delta\phi > 2$ between the two selected jets.

-We also apply a photon veto to suppress $\gamma$+jets events.
+We also apply a photon veto to suppress $\PGg$+jets events.
 This is done by rejecting events for which the identified photon with the highest \pt falls within $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2+(\Delta\phi)^2}} < 0.1$ of the leading or subleading jet.
 In cases where the electromagnetic energy fraction of the jet carried by neutral particles is larger than 0.8, but the photon candidate in the jet does not satisfy the identification requirements, we still reject the event in the case that a conversion is found within $\Delta R < 0.2$ of the photon candidate, as described in Section~\ref{sec:reconstruction}.
 Furthermore, the photon veto is complemented by requiring both jets to have an electromagnetic energy fraction carried by neutral particles lower than 0.9, which additionally removes spurious jets formed around anomalous ECAL deposits.
 Finally, we apply a dedicated selection~\cite{Sirunyan:2019kia} to remove beam halo events.

-Because standard jet identification criteria would suppress the trackless jets of our signal process and cannot be applied in this analysis, it is possible that our selection criteria enhance instrumental issues leading to spurious jet measurements.
-It is, however, highly unlikely for noise in the calorimeter to lead to two back-to-back high-\pt jets.
+Because standard jet identification criteria would suppress the trackless jets of our signal process and cannot be applied in this analysis, it may be possible for a spurious jet to pass our selection criteria.
+However, because the rate of two simultaneous, independent signals of high-energy calorimeter noise is insignificant, the probability to select two back-to-back high-\pt noise jets is negligible.
 In addition, we verify that individual events with jets at the smallest ChF values do not exhibit unexpected features, using both the QCD multijet simulation, and events in the triggered data sample that do not pass the jet \pt thresholds.

 In the following, we refer to the sample of events satisfying the above set of selection criteria as the ``baseline selection''.

 Figure~\ref{fig:event_selection} (\cmsLeft) shows the distribution of the number of jets for simulated events satisfying the baseline selection criteria, except for the rejection of events with three or more jets with $\pt>30 \GeV$ and $\abs{\eta}<5$.
 Figure~\ref{fig:event_selection} (\cmsRight) depicts the distribution of ChF values for the two leading jets for simulated events satisfying the baseline selection criteria.
 The predicted QCD multijet background is compared with the signal expected for three different SIMP masses.
 The ChF distributions for QCD simulation and signal are very different, with the signal peaking strongly at low ChF, just where the QCD events are minimal.